 Skip to main content

-Can't find the perfect pre-made bundle?
+Can't find the perfect pre-built MCP server?
 Create your own!
-Custom bundles let you handpick exactly the tools you need for your specific workflow.
+Custom MCP servers let you handpick exactly the tools you need for your specific workflow.

-Pre-made bundles are great for common workflows, but you might want a custom bundle when:
+Pre-built MCP servers are great for common workflows, but you might want a custom MCP server when:

 • Specific workflow - You have a unique combination of tools you use together